Bella Hadid Puts A Y2K Spin On Frosted Tips

 Earlier in the week, Hadid was seen on set of a photoshoot with a similar, but slightly more dramatic, hairstyle: a sharp black bob with baby bangs and blonde-dipped tips.

-While Hadid is likely wearing a wig onset and while out in LES, she makes a refreshing hair-color statement: anti-balayage, pro-deliberately brassy highlights and peroxide-dipped tips.
+While Hadid is likely wearing a wig onset and while out in LES, she makes a refreshing hair-colour statement: anti-balayage, pro-deliberately brassy highlights and peroxide-dipped tips.